WillForEternity/MultiSim/README.md

 - A C++14-compliant compiler (e.g., g++-14)
 - The Open Dynamics Engine (https://www.ode.org, https://bitbucket.org/odedevs/ode/downloads/)
 - OpenGL and GLUT for graphics
-On macOS, you might use Homebrew; on Linux, use your package manager to install the necessary libraries.

 3. **Compile and Run**
-You can compile using the provided Makefile or directly with (worked for me (m3 Macbook Air) but some fiddling may be necessary):
+You can compile using the provided Makefile or directly with:
 ```bash
 g++-14 -stdlib=libc++ -I/usr/local/include -L/usr/local/lib -o multiSim2 environment.cpp neural_network.cpp main.cpp -lode -ldrawstuff -lm -framework GLUT -framework OpenGL -fopenmp
 ```
+This compile command worked for me (m3 Macbook Air) but some fiddling may be needed.
 Adjust the include and library paths if necessary.
-To run the simulation, simply execute the compiled binary:
+To run the simulation, execute the compiled binary, of course:
 ```bash
 ./multiSim2
 ```